Table of Contents[Hide][Show]

 Finding Nemo – The Musical is another fantastic show!
 However, it’s a longer show and may not hold the attention of very little ones.
 I say give it a try, and if you notice your child getting antsy, there’s always an exit available.
 It’s Tough to Be a Bug! is an indoor 4-D show that I would not recommend for toddlers.
 It’s dark, loud and has surprise “buggy” elements that may frighten your toddler (and you!)

-Two newer shows, UP!
+Two other shows, UP!
 A Great Bird Adventure and Donald’s Dino-Bash! are also shown several times a day at Animal Kingdom.
-The latter show (featuring the quacktastic Donald Duck) is sure to be a hit with toddlers.
+The latter show (featuring the quacktastic Donald Duck) is a hit with toddlers.
 And if all else fails there are tons of animal enclosures for toddlers to look at, just like at the zoo back home!